Methodology

 IndustryBase Score

 New sectors added as companies are scored.
-Base scores set by editorial review and open to challenge.
+Base scores set by editorial review and open to challenge with evidence.

 Scale Penalty